How to Embed WordPress iFrame With Or Without a Plugin

 Both the methods above should give you an idea of how iFrames can slow down the page speed.
 However, since it saves you a lot of server resources and doesn’t affect your site’s performance overall, you can make a decision for yourself whether you should use WordPress iFrame on your site or not!

 I’ve covered the significance of using WordPress iFrames and the advantages and disadvantages of using them in this article.
-You also learned two different ways of adding iFrames to your WordPress site and the impact it has on your site’s speed.
+You also learned two different ways of adding iFrames in a WordPress site and the impact it has on your site’s speed.

 If you found this article useful, don’t forget to let me know in the comments section below so I can keep creating these useful tutorials for you!